Spread Betting Strategies UK: 6 Setups Traders Actually Use (2026)

 2. Identify where the stop loss must go based on the chart

-Are spread betting strategies suitable for day traders?
+Are spread betting trading strategies suitable for day traders?

-Yes, many UK day traders prefer spread betting because of its flexibility and simplicity.
+Many UK day traders prefer spread betting for its simplicity. £ per point, GBP accounts, tax-free profits.

 Is tax-free spread betting suitable for beginners?